freifunk-berlin/bbb-configs/DEVELOPER.md

     ptp: true                 # changing the mode from mesh to ether for reducing the airtraffic for point to point connections by ignoring the hidden node problem
     prefix: 10.31.83.60/32    # single ipv4-address for meshing
     ipv6_subprefix: -10       # take an address from the back of the IPv6-block.
 Best practise is to use the same value as the vlan-id to avoid duplicate adresses.
-     mesh_metric_lqm: ['default 0.8'] # link quality multiplier is used to artificially make routes worse, so certain links are preferred.
+    mesh_metric_lqm: ['default 0.8'] # link quality multiplier is used to artificially make routes worse for olsr, so certain links are preferred.
 Must be higher then 0.2, otherwise link wont work.
+Currently IPv4 routes over it.
+    mesh_metric: 1024         # overrides the default of 512 for for babel similar to the option above.
+Lower metrics means a route is preffered.
+Currently IPv6 routes over it.
     untagged: true            # untags the vlan.
 It is commenly used for tunnel-uplinks

   - vid: 11